-THE FASHION LAW EXCLUSIVE – The Louis Vuitton vs. My Other Bag case is not over yet.
-After winning a ruling in the Southern District of New York court earlier this month, in connection with a trademark infringement and dilution and copyright infringement case, My Other Bag Inc. is “now demanding the ‘trademark bully’ pay nearly $400,000 attorneys’ fees, marking the latest effort to apply the U.S. Supreme Court’s Octane Fitness ruling to a trademark case,” according to Law360.
+The Louis Vuitton vs. My Other Bag case is not over yet.
+After landing a win from the Southern District of New York court earlier this month in a parody-centric trademark infringement and dilution and copyright infringement case, My Other Bag Inc. is “now demanding the ‘trademark bully’ pay nearly $400,000 attorneys’ fees, marking the latest effort to apply the U.S. Supreme Court’s Octane Fitness ruling to a trademark case.”
 The California-based brand, known for its canvas tote bags that bear depictions of famous designer bags, filed a motion for attorney’s fees and other costs with the court this past Friday.

 According to a blog post authored by Paul Alan Levy, one of My Other Bag’s attorneys: “Drawing on arguments we made last year to the Fifth Circuit in Baker v.
 DeShong (that case is on hold because the trademark plaintiff filed for bankruptcy), we have urged Judge Furman to agree that the Second Circuit’s approach to whether a lawsuit is ‘exceptional’ under the Lanham Act was implicitly overruled by the Supreme Court’s decision in Octane Fitness, which construed a similar provision allowing fee awards for ‘exceptional’ patent cases in circumstances that go well beyond bad faith.”